top of page

 Myth: Young people who self-injure want to die or attempt suicide.

-m, they are typically not trying to end their life, but they are trying to cope with their feelings and emotional pain and do so through self inflicted pain.
+Truth: Teens who self-injure usually do not want to die and are usually not suicidal.
+When they self-harm, they are typically not trying to end their life, but they are trying to cope with their feelings and emotional pain and do so through self inflicted pain.
 However, in the long-term, people who self-injure have a much higher risk of attempting suicide if they don't receive proper support and recovery, which is why it’s so important to seek help.

 Myth: Cutting is the only kind of self-harming behavior.